Indie game: Impact and popularity

-Indie games are recognized for helping to generate or revitalize video game genres, bringing new ideas to either stagnant gameplay concepts or creating whole new experiences.
+Indie games are recognized for helping to generate or revitalize video game genres, either bringing new ideas to stagnant gameplay concepts or creating whole new experiences.
 The expansion of roguelikes from ASCII, tile-based hack-and-slash games to a wide variety of so-called "rogue-lites" that maintain the roguelike procedural generation and permadeath features bore out directly from indie games Strange Adventures in Infinite Space (2002) and its sequel Weird Worlds: Return to Infinite Space (2005), Spelunky (2008), The Binding of Isaac (2011), FTL: Faster Than Light (2012) and Rogue Legacy (2012).
+In turn, new takes on the roguelike genre were inspired by Slay the Spire (2019), which popularized the roguelike deck-building game, and Vampire Survivors (2022), which led to numerous "bullet heaven" or reverse bullet hell games using roguelike mechanics.
 Metroidvanias resurged following the releases of Cave Story (2004) and Shadow Complex (2009).
+Stardew Valley (2016) created a resurgence in life simulation games.
 Art games have gained attention through indie developers with early indie titles such as Samorost (2003) and The Endless Forest (2005).

-The following table lists indie games that have reported total sales over 1 million copies, based on the last reported sales figures.
-These result exclude downloaded copies for games that had transitioned to a free-to-play model such as Rocket League, or copies after acquisition by a larger publisher and no longer considered indie such as Minecraft.
+The following table lists indie games that have reported total sales over one million copies, based on the last reported sales figures.
+These results exclude downloaded copies for games that had transitioned to a free-to-play model such as Rocket League, or copies sold after acquisition by a larger publisher and no longer being considered an indie game, such as Minecraft.